Android Central Verdict

 Eero Pro Should you buy it?

 But it's a premium product, and that means it's overkill for some people.
-If you're going to buy just the single eero Pro — for example, to use in an apartment or small house — you're paying extra for mesh capabilities that you're not using.
+If you're going to buy just the single Eero Pro — for example, to use in an apartment or small house — you're paying extra for mesh capabilities that you're not using and would be better off with another one of the best wireless routers.
 And in that scenario, you probably aren't as concerned with having granular control over all of the devices on the network either.